 Healthy grilling tips on a gas grill

 Grilling has always been a fun and delicious way to make your next meal.
-At Blue Rhino, we’re big believers that your propane-powered grill should have a place in your backyard or patio all year long.
+At Ferrellgas, we’re big believers that your propane-powered grill should have a place in your backyard or patio all year long.
 But as you start adding up the ingredients, you’ll want to make sure you’re not adding up the pounds.
 Here are a few steps to follow so your next cookout can be both healthy and delicious.

 - Do your research.